B2B SaaS marketing trends for 2026: the 14 trends you can’t afford to miss

 HubSpot organizes exclusive Inbound Connect meetings for engaged customers.

-AirTable brings power users together to dive deeper into their product and exchange best practices.
+AirTable brings power users together to go deeper into their product and exchange best practices.

-We’ve also noticed that many of our customers are successfully focusing on small, live events.
+We’ve also noticed that many of our clients are successfully focusing on small, live events.

 12. Multilingual SaaS sites

-If your SaaS product is not available in your customers’ language, you are missing out on opportunities for international growth.
+If your SaaS product is not available in your customers’ language, you are missing opportunities for international growth.

-72% of consumers prefer to buy in their own language, and this also applies to companies looking for software.
-A local experience gives customers the feeling that you really understand them.
+72% of consumers prefer to buy in their own language, and this applies equally to companies evaluating software.
+A localized experience signals that you understand how they do business, not just where they are located.

 What does this mean for your SaaS?